 - Infrastructure: Production buildings, warehouses, abandoned machinery.

-- Access: Relatively accessible, be careful of fragile structures.
+- Access: Relatively accessible, but beware of fragile structures.

-The Château de Maulnes , built in the 16th century, is a must-see urbex site in Yonne.
+The Château de Maulnes , built in the 16th century, is a must-see urban exploration site in the Yonne region.
 Although partially restored, a large part of the castle remains abandoned, offering a majestic setting for exploration.

 Site Features